 Cost of fuel | Cost is Low as grass, cow dung, litter, etc. may be used. | Cost is high as coal dust is to be used. |

-Initial cost | Initial cost is very low as no structures are to be built. | Initial cost is more as permanent structures are to be constructed. |
+Initial cost | The initial cost is very low as no structures are to be built. | The initial cost is more as permanent structures are to be constructed. |

-Quality of bricks | Percentage of good quality bricks is small about 60% or so. | Percentage of good quality bricks is more about 90% or so. |
+Quality of bricks | Percentage of good quality bricks are small about 60% or so. | The percentage of good quality bricks is more than 90% or so. |

 Regulation of fire | It is not possible to control or regulate fire during the process of burning. | Fire is under control throughout the process of burning. |